Chapter 7 Mass spectrometry

 Schematics of a mass spectrometer and two rounds of MS.

-The animation below show how 25 ions different ions (i.e. having different M/Z values) are separated throughout the MS analysis and are eventually detected (i.e. quantified).
+The animation below show how 25 different ions (i.e. having different M/Z values) are separated throughout the MS analysis and are eventually detected (i.e. quantified).
 The final frame shows the hypothetical spectrum.

 Figure 7.4: Separation and detection of ions in a mass spectrometer.